 Genetics and Alcohol

 Genetics plays a factor in how your body processes alcohol content.
-Asians and Native Americans can have lower alcohol tolerance than other ethnic groups.
-This is because of a difference in their genes affecting the enzyme acetaldehyde dehydrogenase, which breaks down ethanol in the body faster.
+Asians and Native Americans may have lower alcohol tolerance than other ethnic groups, because of a difference in their genes affecting the enzyme acetaldehyde dehydrogenase.
+This enzyme breaks down ethanol in the body faster.
 Because of this difference, people from these racial groups may get drunk quicker and stay drunk longer because alcohol remains in their bloodstream longer.

 How Alcohol Affects Your Body